alefbarbeli/alefbarbeli/README.md

 <img src="/header.png" alt="Hello, I'm Alef Barbeli" />

-A **Front-end Engineer** and Vue specialist with 6+ years of experience building web apps with cutting-edge technologies like **Nuxt, Typescript, GraphQL, Tailwind CSS** and more.
+A **Full Stack Engineer** with 6+ years of experience building Web apps with cutting-edge technologies like **Nuxt, Typescript, Node, Vue, React, GraphQL, Tailwind CSS** and more.

 Strongly experienced in ecommerce environment, I've already worked with different platforms like **Magento 1 and 2, Commercetools, Prestashop, SAP Commerce, Oracle Commerce Cloud and Vtex**.